Grayrigg Forest

 Fellow go4awalkers who have already walked, climbed, summited & bagged Grayrigg Forest

-Stephanie Doyle walked up on April 19th, 2022 [weather] Ok
+Stephanie Doyle walked up Grayrigg Forest on April 19th, 2022 [weather] Ok

-Mike Walker has bagged [with] Alone
+Mike Walker has bagged Grayrigg Forest [with] Alone

-Christine Shepherd hiked on June 27th, 2019 [from/via/route] Walked from Hause Bridge using walk c384 [with] On my own [weather] Beautiful. - The initial climb up Grayrigg Pike seemed steeper than it looked from the layby.
+Christine Shepherd hiked Grayrigg Forest on June 27th, 2019 [from/via/route] Walked from Hause Bridge using walk c384 [with] On my own [weather] Beautiful. - The initial climb up Grayrigg Pike seemed steeper than it looked from the layby.
 However, it might just have been my legs objecting to climbing again only 5 days after The 10 in 10 challenge.

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record